degdigital/UIEcosystem/sfcc.md

     __Bad__
     ```css
-    --blue: #005da8;
+    $blue: #005da8;
-    --blue2: #00a0dd;
+    $blue2: #00a0dd;
-    --blue3: #acd5f8;
+    $blue3: #acd5f8;
-    --timing: .25s;
+    $timing: .25s;
-    --othertiming: 1s;
+    $othertiming: 1s;
     ```

      __Good: Logicial Modifiers__
     ```css
-    --color-blue: #005da8;
+    $color-blue: #005da8;
-    --color-blue-light: #00a0dd;
+    $color-blue-light: #00a0dd;
-    --color-blue-dark: #acd5f8;
+    $color-blue-dark: #acd5f8;

-    --timing-fast: .25s;
+    $timing-fast: .25s;
-    --timing-slow: .1s;
+    $timing-slow: .1s;
     ```

      __Good: Point Scale__
     ```css
-    --color-blue-10: #00a0dd;
+    $color-blue-10: #00a0dd;
-    --color-blue-20: #005da8;
+    $color-blue-20: #005da8;
-    --color-blue-30: #acd5f8;
+    $color-blue-30: #acd5f8;
     ```

 **Nested Selectors**
 * Following BEM or pseudo BEM should allow you to avoid unnecessary nesting.
 This creates CSS that is easier to maintain, less fragile, and smaller in size.
 When nesting does become needed, it should be kept as shallow as possible.
-A good rule of thumb is to nest selectors no more than three levels deep.
+A good rule of thumb is to nest selectors __no more than three levels deep__.
+Existing Site Genesis CSS doesn't need to be rewritten unless it is also being refactored.

-    When selectors become more deeply nested than three levels, you're likely writing CSS that is:
-    * Strongly coupled to the HTML & fragile
-    * Overly specific
-    * Not reusable

 * When nesting is required, nesting order should be based on specificity.
-    1. __Properties applied to selector__: `property: value;`
-    2. __Element modifiers__: `:before`, `:hover`, `&--modifier`
-    3. __Elements__: `li`, `span`
-    4. __Classes__: `.nested-class`
+Existing Site Genesis CSS doesn't need to be rewritten unless it is also being refactored.

     __Bad Nesting Order__
     ```css